90 Day Fiancé Kalani and Asuelu Celebrate Son's Birthday

 The couple celebrated their one-year-old son's birthday over the weekend, and they went all out for the special occasion.

-From Kalani's Instagram, it appears the family enjoyed a fun lunch together, a nice day outside (there was a red barn and goat in the background of the pic) and a memorable Samoa Siva performance.
+From Kalani's Instagram, it appears the family enjoyed a fun lunch together, a nice day outside (there was a red barn and goat in the background of the pic) and a memorable Siva Samoa performance.

 "Happy first birthday to my Joodle-Bop," the 90 Day Fiancé star sweetly captioned her post.
 "Can't wait to share his birthday weekend vlog with you all!"